hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-add-database admin wordpress_db matt qwerty123

-The function creates the database concatenating username and user_db.
+This function creates the database concatenating username and user_db.
 Supported types of databases you can get using v-list-sys-config script.
 If the host isn't stated and there are few hosts configured on the server, then the host will be defined by one of three algorithms.
 "First" will choose the first host in the list.
 "Random" will chose the host by a chance.
 "Weight" will distribute new database through hosts evenly.
 Algorithm and types of supported databases is designated in the main configuration file.

 *******************************************************************